nizur/Truncate/README.md

 Params
 ======

-- Delimiter: words or chars.
+- Unit: words or chars.
 Defaults to chars.
 - Limit: Defaults to 150.
 - Ending: Defaults to an empty string.